lennartcl/gitl/README.md

     $ git pull-request
     # (opens your browser with github.com or bitbucket.org)

+Open a web page about the current repository, file, or revision in your browser:

+    $ git info -w
+    $ git info -w README.md
+    $ git info -w HEAD

 Get an overview of all outgoing branches:

     $ git out --all
     master
-    2a6261b Something directly committed to master :)
+    2a6261b Something directly committed to master :o

     feature-x
     8a8ffa1 Done.
 Going to bed now.